Hacker News

 When working or living with others, there are still social consequences for things that are intellectually defensible.

-27 minutes ago by SpicyLemonZest
+4 years ago by SpicyLemonZest

 This argument doesn't seem applicable to Stallman, since his problematic arguments had nothing to do with his work, and since many people were willing to collaborate with him.
 The argument against him seemed to be that it's wrong, "exclusionary", to have a community figure who anyone finds too offensive to collaborate with, even if the community members are largely okay with him.

-2 hours ago by etrabroline
+4 years ago by etrabroline

 >People need to be accountable for what they say, not what people believe they think.